Will long-term travel hurt your career prospects?

 How will the world change over the next decade?

-According to experts in the field of future studies, we are on the cusp of the Fourth Industrial Revolution where digital, physical and biological systems are becoming more and more entwined.
-Machine learning, global connectivity, increasing longevity and resource scarcity are expected to significantly alter the way we live, learn, work and interact with each other.
+According to experts in the field of future studies, we are on the cusp of the Fourth Industrial Revolution, in which digital, physical, and biological systems are becoming increasingly entwined.
+Machine learning, global connectivity, increasing longevity, and resource scarcity are expected to significantly alter the way we live, learn, work, and interact with each other.

 AI